 These musicians work with both three-octave and five-octave bell sets in addition to a three-octave set of Choirchimes.
 The Handbells perform in festivals and concerts on- and off-campus each year and host the annual “Bellfest” bell choir festival.

 TMU’s Opera is a semester project that concludes in a staged production ranging from selected opera scenes in a concert setting to a fully staged and costumed show accompanied by orchestra.
 Works of the masters as well as more contemporary composers are represented.

 Showcasing standard works from the piano duet and duo literature and promoting community-outreach events for children, TMU’s pianists perform throughout the year.
 Recent programs have featured narrated performances of Saint-Säens’ Carnival of the Animals and Poulenc’s L’Historie de Babar.
 At Christmas, our pianists present arrangements of beloved carols with anywhere from two to 12 pianists playing simultaneously.

 Instrumental Chamber Ensembles including String, Brass, Woodwind, and Mixed Quartets, Guitar Ensemble, and Percussion Ensemble are dependent on student availability and interest.

-Since 1927, the mission of The Master’s University is to empower students for a life of enduring commitment to Christ, biblical fidelity, moral integrity, intellectual growth, and lasting contribution to the Kingdom of God worldwide.
+Since 1927, the mission of TMU has been to empower students for a life of enduring commitment to Christ, biblical fidelity, moral integrity, intellectual growth, and lasting contribution to the Kingdom of God worldwide.